Protective Factors for Abuse and Neglect

 Prevention in Practice

 - Families Together expands support systems and provides concrete needs by pairing families who feel isolated with volunteer “neighbors.”
-Neighbors provide meals, care packages, friendship, and caregiving services.
+Neighbors provide meals, assemble care packages, celebrate the good times, and offer solidarity during the tough times.

 - Tennyson’s child and family therapists help kids and their caregivers address mental health issues and past traumas.
 This can take the form of individual, group, or family therapy.